A. Philip Randolph: Early life and education

 Asa Philip Randolph was born April 15, 1889, in Crescent City, Florida, the second son of James William Randolph, a tailor and minister in an African Methodist Episcopal Church, and Elizabeth Robinson Randolph, a seamstress.
 In 1891, the family moved to Jacksonville, Florida, which had a thriving, well-established African-American community.

-From his father, Randolph learned that color was less important than a person's character and conduct.
-From his mother, he learned the importance of education and of defending oneself physically against those who tried to hurt one or one's family, if necessary.
+Randolph's father taught him that color was less important than a person's character and conduct.
+His mother taught him the importance of education and of defending oneself physically against those who tried to hurt one or one's family, if necessary.
 Randolph remembered vividly the night his mother sat in the front room of their house with a loaded shotgun across her lap, while his father tucked a pistol under his coat and went off to prevent a mob from lynching a man at the local county jail.

 Asa and his brother, James, were superior students.
 They attended the Cookman Institute in East Jacksonville, the only academic high school in Florida for African Americans.
 Asa excelled in literature, drama, and public speaking; he also starred on the school's baseball team, sang solos with the school choir, and was valedictorian of the 1907 graduating class.

 After graduation, Randolph worked odd jobs and devoted his time to singing, acting, and reading.
 Reading W. E. B. Du Bois's The Souls of Black Folk convinced him that the fight for social equality was most important.
 Barred by discrimination from all but manual jobs in the South, Randolph moved to New York City in 1911, where he worked odd jobs and took social sciences courses at City College.